Breast cancer is the abnormal growth of the cells that

 - Lobular carcinoma, which is cancer that begins in the lobes of the breast.
 This is the second most common type.

 Some breast cancer is a mixture of both ductal and lobular carcinoma.

-- Ductal carcinoma in situ (DCIS) is a precancer that may progress to breast cancer.
-The abnormal cells are just in the ducts of the breast.
+, which is a precancer that may progress to breast cancer.
+The abnormal cells are only in the ducts of the breast.

 Breast Cancer, Metastatic or Recurrent